MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupwritetextlog.md

 </td>
 <td>
 The log entry is written to the application installation text log.
-The log entry is not included in a <a href="https://www.bing.com/search?q=text+log+section">text log section</a>.
+The log entry is not included in a <a href="devinst.format_of_a_text_log_section">text log section</a>.

 </td>
 </tr>